-Imagine living in a place where there was zero waste?
-Where all your neighbours were expert recyclers?
-What if I told you this place actually exists – Kamikatsu is a small town in Japan that does exactly this, and is doing the rounds on Facebook to bring awareness that a zero waste town is not just a theory, it can be a reality.
+Japan Zero Waste Town: Imagine living in a place where there was zero waste?
+Where all your neighbors were expert recyclers?
+What if I told you this place actually exists.
+Kamikatsu is Japan’s Zero Waste Town – this community does exactly this and is doing the rounds on Facebook to bring awareness that zero waste is not just a theory, it can be a reality.
 Their ultimate goal is to become the county’s first zero waste community by the year 2020.

 The town used to use open incineration to get rid of all its rubbish.
 But after seeing the environmental and health impacts of this, it was time for the With a current population of approximately 2000 people, it may seem an easy task to implement a zero waste policy, but the level of detail these villagers go to in order to decrease their waste impact is amazing.